A Bayesian Approach for Characterizing and Mitigating Gate and Measurement Errors: Experiments

-The probability of measuring an optimal solution is the quantity to compare in this experiment.
+The average size of a cut and the probability of measuring an optimal solution are two quantities to compare in this experiment.
 Moreover, the results from simulator is also provided as a indicator for the situation without noise.
 The remaining procedures are the same as those in Grover's search experiment.
-The data is reported in Table \ref{tab:QAOAProb}.
-In this part of the experiment, ``QDT'' error filter from \cite{QDT2020} is built under the assumption that measurement operations are independent between each qubit due to the large amount of testing circuits that correlation assumption requires ($6^4$ circuits if assume qubits are correlated in measurement) .
+The data is reported in Table~\ref{tab:QAOAM2} and~\ref{tab:QAOAProb}.
+Here, ``QDT'' error filter from~\cite{QDT2020} is built under the assumption that measurement operations are independent between each qubit due to the large amount of testing circuits that correlation assumption requires ($6^4$ circuits if assume qubits are correlated in measurement).

-The conclusion derived from Table \ref{tab:QAOAProb} is basically the same as the conclusion from Table \ref{tab:grover}.
-Namely, Bayesian methods, especially filters from posterior mean, outperform other methods, and parameters inferred by Algorithm~\ref{alg:noise_params} works slightly better than those by standard Bayesian in all six time slots.
-From both Grover's search and QAOA examples, we can see that treating noise parameters as random variables is more suited to modeling the error rates.
+The conclusion from Table~\ref{tab:QAOAM2} and~\ref{tab:QAOAProb} is basically the same as that from Table~\ref{tab:grover}.
+Namely, Bayesian methods, especially filters from posterior mean, outperform other methods, and parameters inferred by the consistent Bayesian works slightly better than those by the standard Bayesian in all six time slots.
+From both Grover's search and QAOA examples, we can see the accuracy of both Bayesian approaches are better than the existing methods.